// you’re reading...

 Are there any ISPs where a solid reputation (but no certification) means your images and links are automatically enabled?

 This is pretty easy.
-It is a pretty firm “no.” You should assume that your images aren’t going to be turned on by default.
-I think AOL still runs its Enhanced Whitelist, but that is a steel cage deathmatch that you have to win to get, and then continually defend.
+It is a pretty firm “no.” You should assume that your images aren’t turned on by default.
+I think AOL still runs its Enhanced Whitelist, but that is a steel cage deathmatch you must win to get and then continually defend.
 And even better, they don’t tell you when you are added to it or taken off of it.
-Other than that one exception, no one turns images on by default for anyone without 3rd party certification of some kind.
+Besides that one exception, no one turns images on by default for anyone without third-party certification.